bryanhonof/Smart-Systems-Assignment-1/README.md

 Assignment 1 of the Smart Systems course lectured by [Vincent Claes](https://www.linkedin.com/in/vincentclaes/) @ [PXL University College](https://www.pxl.be).
 The goal of this assignment is to write firmware for the [SimpleLink Wi-Fi CC3200 LaunchPad](http://www.ti.com/tool/CC3200-LAUNCHXL) that collects and uploads the data it gathers from its temperature sensor.
+Using the collected data the goal is to make a prediction of temperatures.
+This prediction is made in Jupyter Notebooks using the Python scripting language.
 A flask server backend is provided on an heroku server together with an heroku PostgreSQL.

 ## Source Roadmap